martinlevesque/secretsfly/README.md

 ## Backup

-Backuping secretsfly is as simple as copying the sqlite database file located in `db/secretsfly-[ENV].db`.
+Backuping secretsfly is as simple as copying the sqlite database file located in `db/secretsfly-[ENV].db` to any storage solution.
-Note that the db content is safe to backup online, as the master key is not stored in the database.
+Note that the db content is safe to backup online, as the master key is never stored in the database.
 A sample script copying into a git repository is as follows:

 ```